Uniswap/v4-core/README.md

 ## Contributing

 If you’re interested in contributing please see our [contribution guidelines](./CONTRIBUTING.md)!
-This includes instructions on how to compile using `TSTORE` and `TLOAD` opcodes in the `Setup` section.

 ## Whitepaper